ZhgChg.Li

 # For all available options run `fastlane match --help`

-# Remove the # at the beginning of the line to enable other options
+# Remove the # at the beginning of the line to enable the other options

 # The docs are available on https://docs.fastlane.tools/actions/match

-5. Generate App Store Connect API .p8 Key, use the API Key uniformly to create certificates:
+5. Generate the App Store Connect API .p8 Key, and use the API Key uniformly to create certificates:

-⚠️️️️ App Store Connect API .p8 Key has extensive permissions.
-It can manage certificates, app submissions and reviews, as well as backend users, reviews, and financial reports.
+⚠️️️️ App Store Connect API .p8 Key has extensive permissions, enabling management of certificates, app submissions, reviews, users, and financial reports.

 Whether to include it in the team’s .git for everyone to access can be decided based on the team’s situation.

-A higher security approach is to allow only the managers to handle it and store it encrypted for use in CI/CD (introduced later in the article).
+A higher security approach is to allow only authorized personnel to manage the certificates, while storing them encrypted for use in the CI/CD system (which will be introduced later in the article).

 For demo convenience, it is placed directly under the fastlane directory for access.

-Also, the Fastlane script in this article is simplified for demonstration purposes and does not consider code duplication or structure.
+Additionally, the Fastlane script in this article is simplified for demonstration purposes, without considering code repetition or structure.

 Certificate Management